Media manipulation: Propagandizing

 Propagandizing is a form of communication that is aimed at influencing the attitude of a community toward some cause or position by presenting only one side of an argument.
 Propaganda is commonly created by governments, but some forms of mass communication created by other influential organizations can be considered propaganda.
 As opposed to impartially providing information, propaganda, in its most basic sense, presents information primarily to influence an audience.
 Propaganda is usually repeated and dispersed over a wide variety of media in order to create the desired result in audience attitudes.
 While the term propaganda has justifiably acquired a strongly negative connotation by association with its most manipulative and jingoistic examples (e.g. Nazi propaganda used to justify the Holocaust), propaganda in its original sense was neutral, and could refer to uses that were generally benign or innocuous, such as public health recommendations, signs encouraging citizens to participate in a census or election, or messages encouraging persons to report crimes to the police, among others.

 Propaganda uses societal norms and myths that people hear and believe.
-Because people respond to, understand and remember more simple ideas, this is what is used to influence people's beliefs, attitudes and values.
+Because people respond to, understand and remember simpler ideas, this is what is used to influence people's beliefs, attitudes and values.

+"People are turning to propaganda as a media epithet because it helps to express discomfort with media — and the "fake news" controversy is just one part of this discomfort", wrote Caroline Jack in the Data & Society article, What's Propaganda Got To Do With It?

 Psychological warfare

-Psychological warfare is a term used to denote actions taken by governments with the aim evoking a planned psychological reaction in other people.
+Psychological warfare is a term used to denote actions taken by governments with the aim of evoking a planned psychological reaction in other people.

 This tactic has been used in multiple wars throughout history.
-During World War II, the western Allies, expected that the Soviet Union would drop leaflets on the US and England.
+During World War II, the western Allies expected that the Soviet Union would drop leaflets on the US and England.
 During the conflict with Iraq, American and English forces dropped leaflets, with many of the leaflets telling the people how to surrender.
-In the Korean War both sides would use loud speakers from the front lines.
+In the Korean War both sides would use loudspeakers from the front lines.
 In 2009 people in Israel in the Gaza war received text messages on their cell phones threatening them with rocket attacks.
 The Palestinian people were getting phone calls and leaflets warning them that they were going to drop rockets on them.
 These phone calls and leaflets were not always accurate.

 Public relations

-Public relations (PR) is the management of the flow of information between an individual or an organization and the public.
+Public relations is the management of the flow of information between an individual or an organization and the public.

 Techniques

+Rage baiting, outrage porn, etc. involve media broadcast of content designed to manipulate increased viewer engagement, often by provoking negative emotional responses aligned with political or other narratives.

 Means of influence include, but are not limited to, the methods outlined in Influence: Science and Practice, which include appealing to authority and making the person aware of the scarcity of an offer.